 If you’ve asked “What are the requirements to get unemployment in MT?” the main factor lies with your separation from work.
 The first week the former worker is eligible to receive benefits is called the “waiting week.”

 He or she must still file a weekly payment request and meet all eligibility requirements, but will not get paid for this week.
 The unemployment insurance payments will commence with the next week that a payment request is submitted.
 There is only one waiting week per benefit year.

 To meet MT qualifications for unemployment, the applicant must be able, available, and actively seeking work.
 “Able” means that an applicant is physically and mentally able to work.
 If the UI petitioner is ill, disabled, or unable to work, this must be reported when filing a weekly payment request.

-• Applications cannot be made with the same employer two weeks in a row.
+- Applications cannot be made with the same employer for two weeks in a roll.